crashappsec/chalk/src/docs/howto-compliance.md

 1. *chalk.pub* The public key you can give people out of band.
-2 *chalk.pri* The ENCRYPTED private key (just in case you want to load the same key into a future Chalk binary).
+2 *chalk.pri* The ENCRYPTED private key (just in case you want to load the same key into a future chalk binary).

 When you run `chalk setup`, we generate a keypair for you, and encrypt the private key.
 The key is encrypted with a randomly generated